🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 But never fear, there's a simple formula to determine your thickness of rope: For every nine feet of boat length, you need 1/8 of an inch in rope diameter.

-So, for this exercise, let's assume you have a 26-foot vessel, which means that you should be looking at an anchor line thickness of 3/8 of an inch in diameter.
+For this exercise, let's assume you have a 26-foot vessel, which means that you should look at an anchor line thickness of 3/8 of an inch in diameter.

 Still unsure what thickness to get?
 Check the manufacturer's specifications before purchasing.
-They publish strength to weight ratio guidelines on their websites to make your choices easier.
+They publish strength-to-weight ratio guidelines on their websites to help you make your choices.

-And if after all, you're still unsure, over compensate and buy rope with at least 1/2 to 3/4 of an inch in diameter.
-Unless you have a craft that's super-sized, this should be ample to keep you attached to the anchor in an emergency.
+If, after all, you're still unsure, overcompensate and buy rope with at least 1/2 to 3/4 of an inch in diameter.
+Unless you have a super-sized craft, this should be ample to keep you attached to the anchor in an emergency.

 What Anchor Rope Length Is Needed?

-A lot depends on the depths of the water you travel, so it's essential to plan ahead and get to know the maximum depths before you go.
+A lot depends on the depths of the water you travel in, so it's essential to plan ahead and learn the maximum depths before you go.

 Many GPS systems have preloaded charts and maps to show this.
 If you're old school, paper charts do the trick.